pattonsgirl/CEG2350/Labs/Lab06/README.md

 The following will ask you to write a script that changes a file's name.
 The script will allow the user to provide the search pattern to replace, and the replacement for the found pattern.
 A sample of using the script, where `namechange` is the name of the script file:

 ```
-namechange -f find -r replace filename
+namechange -f find-pattern -r replace-with filename
 ```

-1. Create a script in your `Lab05` folder named `namechange`.
+1. Create a script in your `Lab06` folder named `namechange`.
 2. Create some files in your folder with common errors (spaces in the filename, a misspelling, etc.).
-Sample errors:
+You can utilize the [createfiles.sh](createfiles.sh) script to generate them.
+   - Sample file name "errors":
       - `.jpg` is misspelled as `.jgp`
       - spaces in file names that could be replaced with `-`
-   - files with `foo` in them need to become `bar`
+      - file names with `foo` in them need to become `bar`

-   - the [createfiles.sh](createfiles.sh) script can be used to generate them
+**BEFORE YOU BEGIN**

+- You must have a **minimum** of **3 (THREE) COMMITS** made for this script.
+Your commit messages must describe what's currently working / tested.
+When (after which steps / testing) you make a commit is your choice.

 **Implement the following features in the `namechange` script:**

-**MAKE COMMITS AS YOU BUILD THIS SCRIPT.
-IF YOU ONLY COMMIT THE FINAL SCRIPT, THERE WILL BE A 2 POINT DEDUCTION**

 1. Create a function called `printHelp`. `printHelp` should output the following: